jdmowatt/CSCD305-CPP-Programming-Projects/README.md

 Assignment 5: Created a bunch of shape classes and functions using inheritance and polymorphism.

 Assignment 6: Created a Linked List Information Repository using templates for variable data types.

+Assignment 7: Reworked a Doubly Linked List using smart pointers for better memory management, eliminating the need for a deletion function.